slrAU/gocode/multifileapp/README.md

+## Using Multiple Source Files in a Go app.

 This code was thrown together to get a handle on how to structure a project with multiple packages in a heirarchical structure.